m03jam14/InsightEngine/README.md

 # InsightEngine
-InsightEngine is a comprehensive repository dedicated to the art and science of data visualization.
-This project aims to transform complex data sets into clear, engaging visuals that enhance understanding and drive insights.

 # Canadian Variable Mortgage Rate Analytics Dashboard

 A comprehensive Tableau dashboard analyzing Canadian variable mortgage rates from 2015-2024, tracking unprecedented monetary policy shifts and their impact on housing affordability.